 Pastor Ben grew up as a pastor’s kid in California and Texas.
 He went to The Master’s University with a desire to pursue a career in law/politics, but God started moving his heart toward full-time ministry.
 He started working at Compass Bible Church in Aliso Viejo in 2009 and served in youth ministry, worship ministry, college ministry, and adult ministry.
 He is nearing the completion of his graduate degree from the Southern Baptist Theological Seminary.

-He met his wife, Holly, at Compass Bible Church and they have two children, Hannah and Mac, with another son (J.J.) on the way.
+He met his wife, Holly, at Compass Bible Church and they have three children: Hannah, Mac, and Jones Jordan (J.J.).